DanRohde/blender-stuff/WFC 3D Generator/README.md

 ## Fixed Position Constraints
 * This allows you to set a fixed starting position within the grid in order to achieve a more predictable result.
 * Used custom property: `wfc_fixed_position`
 * Allowed property value: an integer vector

+## Dimensions Constraints:
+* This enables building blocks that are larger than a cell.
+* Used custom property: `wfc_dim_xyz`
+* Allowed property value: an integer vector

 ## Grid Constraints